Five Great Epics: Five minor Tamil epics

 Similar to the five great epics, Tamil literary tradition classifies five more works as Ainchirukappiyangal (ஐஞ்சிறுகாப்பியங்கள்) or five minor epics.
-The five lesser Tamil epics are Neelakesi, Naga kumara kaviyam, Udhyana kumara Kaviyam, Yasodhara Kaviyam and Soolamani.
+The five lesser Tamil epics are Neelakesi, Naga Kumara Kaviyam, Udhyana kumara Kaviyam, Yashodhara Kaviyam and Culamani.

 Historiography

 U. V. Swaminatha Iyer (1855–1942 CE) resurrected the first three epics from neglect and wanton destruction of centuries.
 He reprinted the literature present in the palm leaf form to paper books.
 Ramaswami Mudaliar, a Tamil scholar first gave him the palm leaves of Cīvaka Cintāmaṇi to study.
 Swaminatha Iyer faced difficulties in interpretation, missing leaves, textual errors and unfamiliar terms.
 He set for journeys to remote villages in search of the manuscripts.
 After years of toil, he published Cīvaka Cintāmaṇi in book form in 1887 CE followed by Cilappatikāram in 1892 CE and Manimekalai in 1898 CE.
 Along with the text, he added much commentary and explanatory notes of terms, textual variations and context.